How to Use Time Machine on macOS Sequoia?

 Time Machine offers several configuration options that can help you manage how backups are created:

-It may take some time for Time Machine to create your first backup when it is configured, depending on the size of your data.
+It may take some time for Time Machine to create your first backup, depending on the size of your data.
 Future backups will be incremental, meaning they will only back up changes since the last backup, making them much quicker.

 Managing Time Machine Backups